Gallery-of-Kaeon/Kaeon-FUSION/README.md

-which can be used independently of Kaeon FUSION as a markup language, is called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md), and is a syntactic superset of, but semantic equivilent to a simpler langauge called [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md).
+which can be used independently of Kaeon FUSION as a markup language, is called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md), and is a syntactic superset of, but semantic equivalent to a simpler langauge called [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md).

-ONE+ bears a strong visual resemblence to YAML, and also shares some elements of JSON and Python, but it also supports a modular preprocessor system.
+ONE+ bears a strong visual resemblance to YAML, and also shares some elements of JSON and Python, but it also supports a modular preprocessor system.
 Like Kaeon FUSION's interfaces,